 Now that you know what an About Us page should contain, here are some things that you should avoid.

 Spare your hype for the social media aspect of your business.
 Your About Us page is for your clients to develop a friendship and connect.
-Be precise and not too descriptive.
+Be precise and not too descriptive, showcase a few social proofs to bring in potential customers to your online store or your product or services-based website.

 Ideally, you should not use your About Us page to market.
 While people who read this page may be interested in your product, they are interested in you at this moment in time.
 Keep the emphasis on your brand as an individual, not your goods, and what makes you distinctive.